DanielBelz1997/Project-Manager/README.md

 writen in:

-MySql, node.js, express, React
+MySql, TS + node.js, express, React

 the app is not finished.